KremkowLab/tangential_recording/README.md

 2. An example of a short Neuropixels recording (5 GB) is provided as a reference for calibration purposes.

 **Hardware:**
-To ensure proper alignment of the recorded neuronal activity to the timing of the visual stimulus frames, each frame of the stimulus matrix should be paired with a timestamp (TTL).
+To ensure proper alignment of the recorded neuronal activity to the timing of the visual stimulus frames, each frame of the stimulus matrix should be paired with a stimulus TTL.
 1. *Display of the visual stimuli:*
 install the PsychoPy toolbox and make sure that the numbers of the stimulus frames and the produced TTLs are matched.
 2. *Hardware options:*